brunoscopelliti/brunoscopelliti.com/www/content/about.md

 <br/>

-Outside of the working hours you could still find me hacking around (mostly in the morning when everybody sleeps).
+Outside of working hours you could still find me hacking around (mostly in the morning when everybody sleep), but I also like experimenting new games with Chiara, reading One Piece, running.
-Currently my other interests include: experimenting new game with Chiara, board games, running, and reading.

 <br/>